 - Select OK.
 The exporting process begins.
 When it finishes, you can open the PDF file to view the result.

 - Close the Export dialog box and save the dashboard.

-When a library component uses parameters and its configuration panel is enabled, you can make use of the configuration panel to change its parameter values.
+When a library component uses parameters and its configuration panel is enabled, you can use the configuration panel to change its parameter values.

 - Select in the value combo box of the Shipper parameter.
 JDashboard displays the Enter Values dialog box.

-- Clear the All Values checkbox, select UBS Uniform Logistics in the left box and select to add it to the right box, then select OK.
+- Clear All Values, select UBS Uniform Logistics in the left box and select to add it to the right box, then select OK.

 - Select OK in the configuration panel.
 The table now shows records of this shipper only.